Highland cow plush toy seated next to a moss stitch baby blanket with a soft white border and striped pastel rows on a white quilted bed.

 That’s it!
 The moss stitch (1 single crochet + 1 chain) is a simple one-row repeat that’s great for relaxing crochet sessions and creates a lovely, textured fabric.

-Pattern instructions for your moss stitch crochet baby blanket
+Moss stitch crochet baby blanket pattern instructions

 Starting chain